Aryonal/Note/readme.md

 # Notes
-It's all notes about Algorithm, ML, GL, and etc in Markdown.
+All notes about Algorithm, ML, GL, and etc in Markdown.